nitinkundu/Multiply/README.md

  Multiply

- This repo contains the app that will make the multiplication process easy.
+ This repo contains the app that will make the multiplication process easy..